adamwgriffin/rails-nuxt-crm/README.md

 Run `bundle` to install rails dependencies.

-Run `rails db:migrate` to run migrations.
+Run `bin/rails db:setup` to create the database and seed it with dev data.

 Run `cd client` then `bun install` to install Nuxt dependencies.